statement and bio

 bio:

-Jill Kyong is a Korean-born American artist working in sculptural wall reliefs, sculpture, and studio furniture.
+Jill Kyong is a Korean-born American artist working in abstract minimal wall reliefs, sculpture, and studio furniture.
 Born in South Korea and currently living and working in Washington State, Kyong’s practice explores the balance between structure and organic form, drawing inspiration from the rhythms and quiet order of the natural world.

 Her work has been exhibited nationally in solo, group, and juried exhibitions, and presented at major art fairs including the Seattle Art Fair with multiple galleries.
 Kyong’s work is held in public collections including the Boise Art Museum, the Jundt Art Museum, and Paine Field Airport, and has been recognized with awards such as the Juror’s Award from the Boise Art Museum Triennial.